GangOfFour199/knightsTravails/README.md

 # knightsTravails

+> *The last excercise within TOP's Computer Science module, the purpose was to solve a variation of the common "Knights Tour" problem.
+With the intention to dmeonstrate the shortest path necessitated to traverse from select starting to ending coordinates.
+This program utilises a **Breadth First Search Algorithm** within the realms of **Graph** data structures*.

 ## ABOUT

 1. Think about the rules of the board and knight, and make sure to follow them.